Jewish cemetery in Dukla: Notable burials

-Contemporary status
+Historic status

 The preservation of the two cemetery sections varies.
 Estimates of surviving matzevot at the old cemetery range from a few dozen to about 100 or 200.
 The new cemetery has approximately 160, 200, or 300 tombstones, depending on the source.
 Tombstones at the new cemetery are in significantly better condition than those at the old one.
 Some tombstones and fragments at the new cemetery are piled in a prism in the southeastern section.

 On 28 July 1989, the cemetery was added to the register of historic monuments by the National Institute of Cultural Heritage.